NITESH7KUMAR/Speakx/README.md

 # Download the node_modules
    - npm install

-# MongoDb
-   -Upload your speakx_questions in database speakx and collection speakx_question -connect your Mongodb

-#Download the zip file
+# Download the zip file